Agata999/FOOD-PLANNER/README.md

 # Zaplanuj Jedzonko - Scrum
-> A web application to planning meals created with Django and Scrum methodology
+> A web application to plan meals created with Django and Scrum methodology

 ## Table of contents
 * [General info](#general-info)